WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok2/call_ref
 - (CALL_REF yy) is valid with t_1* :: [(REF ?(NULL) yy)] -> t_2* if:
+  - the type use yy is valid.
   - The :ref:`expansion <aux-expand-typeuse>` of C is (FUNC t_1* -> t_2*).

 Instr_ok2/return_call_ref
 - (RETURN_CALL_REF yy) is valid with t_3* :: t_1* :: [(REF ?(NULL) yy)] -> t_4* if:
+  - the type use yy is valid.
   - The :ref:`expansion <aux-expand-typeuse>` of C is (FUNC t_1* -> t_2*).
   - the result type C.RETURN is ?(t'_2*).
   - the result type t_2* matches the result type t'_2*.